TheGenocides/holybooks/README.md

 # hollybooks
-Hollybooks is an api wrapper consist with 3 api(s).
-Right now (6/25/2021) it only have 1 api.
+An Api wrapper for extract info from 3 diffreant holly books.
+Right now (6/25/2021) it only have 1 api which connect to the quran api.
+My plan is to have 3 Api(s).

 # Installation
 ```bash